URL Unfurl Not Working: How to Fix Link Previews on iMessage, Discord & More

 How do I refresh an iMessage link preview?

 There is no cache-clearing tool for iMessage.
 The preview is cached on each recipient's device.
 To force a fresh preview, the recipient should delete the message and you should resend the link.
-Alternatively, test it yourself by sending the updated URL to a new contact.
+Or test it yourself by sending the updated URL to a new contact.

 Why does my image appear as a small square thumbnail in iMessage instead of a large card?